smithclay/lambdium/README.md

 ### Running the function

-Post-deploy, you can have lambda run a Webdriver script.
+Post-deploy, you can have AWS Lambda run a selenium script.
 There's an example of a selenium-webdriver simple script in the `examples/` directory that the Lambda function can now run.

 Expected JSON input for the function event trigger is: `{"Base64Script": "<Base64 Encoding of Selenium Script>"}` (this can also be provided as an environment variable named `BASE64_SCRIPT`).